 Correcting someone’s mistakes is a way of learning.
 This is an excellent feature of HelloTalk.

-While you are talking to someone, you may find many grammatical, spelling, and typos mistakes.
+While talking to someone, you may find many grammatical, spelling, and typos mistakes.

 (iv) Text-to-Voice

-Listening is a key to effective communication.
+Listening is the key to effective communication.
 And if you’re practicing a new language on HelloTalk, you’re in luck.

-The text-to-voice or speak feature allows you to listen to the standard pronunciation of every message you read.
+The text-to-voice or speak feature lets you listen to the standard pronunciation of every message you read.

 You can listen to the text and then compare it with your own tone and accent to compare, practice, and learn!